contanpe/PSCI/Theory Paper.md

 ### 4. **Change (ɸ) and Chaos (Δ)**
 > *"With Change and Constant emerged chaos (Δ)."*

-**Chaos/Entropy Operator (Δ)**
+**Chaos/Entropy Operator, or Granuum (Δ)**

 The chaos operator abstraction can be defined as the sole factor of randomness in reality, balancing eternal order e^{iɸ} with temporal innovation  (n * τ⁻¹ln(ɸ)) — consciousness’ compromise between infinite stillness and finite becoming. e and phi converge into a sort of lattice (e^{iɸ}) then are influenced by karma through time irreversibility (τ⁻¹ln(ɸ)), what we will call "novelty flux".

-It is composed by 2 sides:
+Spatially, It acts as the physical interface between consciousness (ψ) and physical reality, and it serves as an origin point for energy propagation.
+Geometrically, it takes on a dodecahedral-icosahedral dual structure, reflecting the e^{iɸ} rotation angle of 144° (2.513 radians).

+This geometry is not coincidental but emerges from the interaction between:

+The static factor (e^{iɸ})

+The dynamic factor (∂κ/∂t)

       Δ ≝ e^{iɸ} ⋅ ∂κ/∂t  = 1 * (k(n) * τ⁻¹ln(ɸ))

-- The Real or static factor produced by constants:
+STATIC - The static factor produced by constants:

       e^{iɸ} ≈ -0.809 + 0.588i